JZK00/Res-SwinFusion/README.md

-A Deep Learning Model for Automatic Localization of Anatomical Landmarks in X-rays to Assist in Diagnosis and Surgical Planning
+## Res-SwinFusion, a Deep Learning Model for Automatic Localization of Anatomical Landmarks in X-rays to Assist in Diagnosis and Surgical Planning.

 ## Data Preparation: